Installation

 4. Put MySQL connector jar to the WEB-INF/lib of TeamCity web application

 5. Create empty database for TeamCity in MySQL and grant permissions to modify this database to a user from which TeamCity will work with this database.
-Consult this document for more details on how to create database with unicode support.
+Consult Configuring UTF8 Character Set for MySQL document for more details on how to create database with unicode support.

 7. Start server.